 Starting Your Search

-Each academic year begins with a Study Abroad Expo.
+Each academic year begins with a Education Abroad Expo.
 The Office of International Affairs offers information sessions to help you begin your planning and their staff are available throughout the year to guide your program selection.

 Funding Education Abroad